kadirtuna/BlogAboutNumpyPandasAndMatplotlib/README.md

 # The importance of Numpy, Pandas and Matplotlib libraries in Python

-<p><br />
-  In this blog, I'm going to tell you generally about Numpy, Pandas and Matplotlib libraries which are the most important libraries for some fields.
+<p>&nbspIn this blog, I'm going to tell you generally about Numpy, Pandas and Matplotlib libraries which are the most important libraries for some fields.
 For their usage fields, these libraries are generally used in the fields of Image Processing, Data Science and Data Visualization.
 For instance, To develop a project in Artifical Intelligence, We have to train a model with data will be used for training, validation and testing.
 These topics want so many effort to achieve.
 Even though it can be thought all of them are too hard to do, It's pretty easy with these libraries in Python.
 </p>

 <p>&emspFirst of all, the matter point is why we use numpyarray instead of using lists in Python.
 Although there is a data structure named list in Python to create dimensional matrices, there are important points to use Numpy that makes the similar work.
 For example, Due to lists are quite slow for Data science, one of the best features of Numpy Array is that it's finely 50x faster than lists in Python.
 As well the supporting functions in itself, creating some specific standart process can just be done with a line.
 Therefore, Numpy library is frequently used in data science where the speed and resources are important.